avijs332/CityFlow/docs/source/roadnet.rst

 Roadnet File Format
 ===================

 Roadnet file defines the roadnet structure.
-CityFlow's roadnet mainly consists of intersections and roads (see them as nodes and edges of a graph).
+RTC's roadnet mainly consists of intersections and roads (see them as nodes and edges of a graph).

 - *Road* represents a directional road from one *intersection* to another *intersection* with road-specific properties.
 A *road* may contain multiple *lanes*.
 - *Intersection* is where roads intersects.
 An *intersection* contains several *roadlinks*.
 Each *roadlink* connects two roads of the intersection and can be controlled by traffic signals.